karthik-noveau/project-prompt/comments-review.md

-Review the pr comments and list in 2 tables category ( ❌ not fixed comments and  ✅ fixed comments). columns ( Severity, file location, resolved/replied ( ✅ / ❌ | ✅ / ❌  ), what is the fix ) grouped by reviewer
+Review the pr comments and list in table ( ❌ not fixed comments ). columns ( Severity, file location, resolved/replied ( ✅ / ❌ | ✅ / ❌  ), what is the fix ) grouped by reviewer and no need to list if (fixed, resolved and replied)